dlovans/dlovandev/public/js/components/ds-text/README.md

  # &lt;ds-text&gt;

-`ds-text` is a web component that displays an SVG icon and some plain text.
+`ds-text` is a web component that displays text and SVGs.

 ## Attributes